loopandlearn/LoopFollow/README.md

 > **Message from the Loop and Learn Team:**
-> * We will keep the Loop Follow app going:
+> * We have taken responsibility for updates to the Loop Follow app:
 >    * Please note the repository name has changed to [https://github.com/loopandlearn.LoopFollow](https://github.com/loopandlearn.LoopFollow)
 >    * GitHub should automatically redirect you
 > * Additional Loop Follow documentation is at [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/).